-Classification 80592 applies to stores engaged in the sale of tile, including but not limited to ceramic, stone, porcelain and glass tile.
+Classification 8059 applies to stores engaged in the sale of tile, including but not limited to ceramic, stone, porcelain and glass tile.
 This classification directs that dealers in stone slabs or countertops, including but not limited to those comprised of marble, granite, quartz and limestone, are assigned to Classification 8232(2), Building Material Dealers.
 It is not uncommon for employers that sell tile to also sell stone material, slabs or fabricated stone products, including but not limited to stone countertops, as well as cabinets and related kitchen and bathroom remodeling products.

-1 During its review, the WCIRB also analyzed how other jurisdictions classify employers that sell kitchen and bathroom construction or remodeling products, specifically tile, cabinets and stone materials.
+&lt;sup>1 During its review, the WCIRB also analyzed how other jurisdictions classify employers that sell kitchen and bathroom construction or remodeling products, specifically tile, cabinets and stone materials.
 A summary of the classifications maintained by the National Council on Compensation Insurance (NCCI) for the operations subject to this study can be found in Appendix I.

-2 Classification 8059 was established in 1989 for wholesale or retail store locations that specialize in the sale of ceramic tile and amended in 2016 to direct that the sale of stone and slab countertops is classified as 8232(2).
+$^{2}$ Classification 8059 was established in 1989 for wholesale or retail store locations that specialize in the sale of ceramic tile and amended in 2016 to direct that the sale of stone and slab countertops is classified as 8232(2).

-Classification 8232(2), Building Material Dealers - commercial - including counterpersonsClassification 8232(2)3 applies to the sale of building materials, including but not limited to sand, gravel, cement, drilling mud, brick, fencing wire, wallboard, doors, roofing paper, paneling, decorative stone and foundation piers.
+Classification 8232(2), Building Material Dealers - commercial - including counterpersons

+Classification 8232(2) applies to the sale of building materials, including but not limited to sand, gravel, cement, drilling mud, brick, fencing wire, wallboard, doors, roofing paper, paneling, decorative stone and foundation piers.
 This classification also includes the delivery of building materials.
 While not specifically referenced, this classification is also assigned to dealers of stone slabs or stone countertops.
-Employers engaged in the sale of stone materials, slabs or countertops generally sell marble, granite, limestone or other natural stone, quartz, engineered stone, laminate or other solid surface countertops or slabs.
+Employers engaged in the sale of stone materials, slabs or countertops generally sell marble, granite and quartz prefabricated countertops or slabs.
 Classification 8232(2) also directs that the operation of a store for the sale of hardware, electrical or plumbing supplies is separately classified as 8010, Stores - hardware, electrical or plumbing supplies.